Beit Surik: Jordanian era

 Many women and children were moved from Qastal to Beit Surik at the end of March, 1948.

-On 15 April, 1948, Nahshon HQ issued a series of specific orders: Battalion 2 was ordered ‘to attack with the aim of annihilation and destruction and arson [litkof bimegamat hashmada veheres vehatzata]’ the village of Beit Suriq.
+On 15 April 1948, Nahshon HQ issued a series of specific orders: Battalion 2 was ordered ‘to attack with the aim of annihilation and destruction and arson [litkof bimegamat hashmada veheres vehatzata]’ the village of Beit Suriq.

 On the night of 19 April 1948 the village was attacked by the Palmach.
 The attacking force was commanded by Yosef Tabenkin, based in Jerusalem.
 They were later to become the Harel Brigade of the Israeli army.
 The village was surrounded by five companies with ambushes being set on the roads to Ramallah, Nabi Samuel and Biddu.
 A group consisting of armoured cars, a Davidka, reserves and the operation's HQ approached from Jerusalem.
 The company approaching from Castel encountered a group of around 30 armed men leaving Beit Surik heading east but did not engage them.
 A short mortar barrage was launched on the village from the east.
 When one of the ambush groups was fired on they attacked and took the school building.
 The village was taken soon afterwards with the attackers only encountering sparse rifle fire.
 Three platoons went through the village clearing enemy positions while a detachment of sappers began demolishing buildings.
 Some of the brigade then went on to capture Biddu before daybreak.

 They left Beit Surik largely or partly destroyed.
-Before withdrawing from Beit Surik, a special unit contaminated the village wells with a biological warfare agent consisting of typhus and diphtheria bacteria, in order to hinder attempts by villagers to return to their homes.
+Before withdrawing from Beit Surik, a special unit contaminated the village wells with a biological warfare agent consisting of typhus and diphtheria bacteria, to hinder attempts by villagers to return to their homes.

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Surik came under Jordanian rule.

 The Jordanian census of 1961 found 954 inhabitants in Beit Surik.